xamionex/sas2-resalinated/README.md

-# sas2-save-editor
+# sas2-resalinated

-Save editor for Salt and Sacrifice
+Custom editor for Salt and Sacrifice

-Supports editing inventory, player stats, cosmetics, flags, bestiary

-This was made with assistance from AI
+Lets you edit Items and Monsters (TODO: Skills)